Oktoberfest history

 Storm in an ashtray

 Fierce opposition followed.
-The law was whittled back and many pubs and clubs have been allowed to become smoking venues again.
+The law was whittled back and many pubs and clubs were allowed to become smoking venues again.

 Opponents of the ban claimed making thousands of smokers leave a tent for a quick puff every half hour constituted more of a fire hazard than letting them smoke inside.
-They got their way and the blue fog continues to rise.
+After a couple of years of toing and froing the non-smokers won out and smoking has been banned inside the Oktoberfest tents since 2010.

 Trouble in beer paradise